buildkite/agent-tests/Readme.md

 Create a build step for each of the test scripts, setting the `AGENT_TEST` environment variable to be the directory name of the test.

-There is a [post-checkout hook](https://github.com/buildkite/agent-tests/blob/master/.buildkite/hooks/post-checkout) which changes directory into the correct test using the `AGENT_TEST` environment variable.
+There is a local [post-checkout agent hook](https://github.com/buildkite/agent-tests/blob/master/.buildkite/hooks/post-checkout) which changes directory into the correct test using the `AGENT_TEST` environment variable.

 ## Copyright